Friday, June 10, 2011

 When he sat up he had icing so far up his nostrils he couldn’t use his nose to breathe.
 We got him all cleaned up, but chocolate icing was coming out of his nose for days.

-Evan’s actual 1st birthday is on Thursday (May 19th).
+Evan’s actual 1st birthday is on Thursday.
 It’s a milestone and a celebration for John and I as much as Evan.
 We’re celebrating the fact that we've kept Evan healthy and happy for an entire 12 months!
-Considering we didn’t know what we were doing when we had him we haven’t screwed up too badly.
+Considering we didn’t know what we were doing when we had him, this is quite the accomplishment.
 He has become the light in our lives.
 When I see John look at him it absolutely melts my heart.
 This little guy of ours is a miracle, there is no other way to describe it.
 A miraculous, cake eating, smiley, curious, rambunctious, loyal, handsome, affectionate little guy… who is now officially walking by the way!
 Walking, just in time for his first birthday.

 Monday, May 2, 2011